However, there is one thing you must understand — being compliant does not mean you’re secure.

 7. Accountability

-GDPR is one of the EU’s most comprehensive pieces of legislation.
-Ultimately, the regulation’s goal is to protect private data and standardize financial security standards in a growing digital economy.
+GDPR is one of the EU’s most comprehensive pieces of legislation, designed primarily to safeguard personal data and establish uniform financial security standards in an increasingly digital economy.
 Its key points include:

 - Personal data collected must be relevant, collected for specific and legitimate purposes, and retained only as long as needed.